PentahoCommunityMeetup2015/info/README.md

 Keynotes

 - Pentaho 6.0 product roadmap
-- Doug Johnson (COO Pentaho) will discuss the impact of the Hitachi - Pentaho deal on Pentaho and the community
+- [Doug Johnson (COO Pentaho)](): Will discuss the impact of the Hitachi - Pentaho deal on Pentaho and the community
-- Pedro will no doubt present something visually appealing
+- [Pedro Alves](https://twitter.com/pmalves): cTools roadmap / community update

 Tech Stream